Food-Truck-BWPT/backend/README.md

 _The routes that are protected can be further restricted to certain users by checking for the `isVendor` property on the user object before executing your api request_

-_NOTE: Authenticated routes will be left open until further notice_
+_NOTE: Authenticated routes will be left open until development is finalized_

 ## Data Structure